 Information package: Sickness absence

-One of Kela’s responsibilities is to compensate for the loss of earnings by paying sickness allowance for long absences.
+One of Kela’s responsibilities is to compensate for the loss of earnings by paying sickness allowance for long absences that are caused by illness.
 The following is a brief overview of the current state of sickness absences compensated under the sickness allowance scheme and of recent trends.
 At the end, you will find links to more material on this topic from Kela, including statistics and studies on sickness absences.

-The number of recipients of sickness allowance decreased in 2023
+The number of recipients of sickness allowance remained unchanged in 2024

-In the non-retired, working-age population between 16 and 67, about 10% receive sickness allowance every year.
+In recent years, approximately 9–10% of the total non-retired, working-age population between 16 and 67 have been paid sickness allowance annually.

-The number of persons receiving sickness allowance because of anxiety disorders increased to nearly 50,000
+The number of persons who were paid sickness allowance due to anxiety disorders has increased to over 50,000

 Of mental health disorders, anxiety disorders are now the most common reason for receiving sickness allowance.
-In 2023, nearly 50,000 people received sickness allowance because of an anxiety disorder.
-There are now 2.5 times as many persons receiving sickness allowance because of an anxiety disorder as there were in 2016.
+In 2024, more than 50,000 people were paid sickness allowance because of an anxiety disorder.
+There are now over 2.5 times as many persons receiving sickness allowance because of an anxiety disorder as there were in 2016.
+The percentage of people in this diagnosis group who were paid sickness allowance in 2024 increased by approximately 3% compared with the previous year.

 Mental health disorders also the most common reason for sickness allowance

-Mental health disorders accounted for a good third (36%) of the days on sickness allowance in 2023.
-The number of days on sickness allowance due to mental health disorders has increased over the past few years and so has their percentage of the total days on sickness allowance.
+Mental health disorders accounted for a good third (36%) of the days on sickness allowance in 2024.
+The number of days on sickness allowance due to mental health disorders has increased over the past decade and so has their percentage of the total days on sickness allowance.

-The increase in the number of sickness allowance days due to anxiety disorders has been particularly sharp in recent years.
+Especially the number of sickness allowance days granted due to anxiety disorders has risen sharply in recent years.
 However, since sickness allowance payments due to depression last longer, depression still accounts for the largest percentage of sickness allowance days.

 Mental health disorders leading reason for sickness allowance payments among young people, musculoskeletal disorders predominate in older age groups

-Among young people, the majority of sickness allowance payments are due to mental health and behavioural disorders, while musculoskeletal disorders predominate among older people.
+The majority of sickness allowance payments made to young people are for mental health or behavioural disorders, while musculoskeletal disorders predominate among older working-age people.

 Women receive sickness allowance more often than men

-Marked occupational and regional differences in sickness absences
+Marked differences in sickness absences between occupational classes

 The sickness allowance data are also used when calculating the Work Disability Index of the National Health Index.